Please enable JS

 Minneapolis, MN

-• Directed service software development engineering talent, including recruitment, offers, reviews, training, career development, and mentoring to achieve $2.2M annual revenue with a $.9M gross margin contribution at 14% CAGR.
+• Directed Service Software Development Engineering Talent: Led recruitment, offers, reviews, training, career development, and mentoring efforts to achieve $2.2M in annual revenue with $0.9M gross margin.

-• Developed business by presenting product development products and services to potential clients via project plans, statements of work, terms and conditions, and face-to-face consultative selling techniques.
+• Developed Business Through Client Engagement: Presented product development services to potential clients via project plans, statements of work, terms and conditions, and consultative selling techniques.

-• Managed design service resource staffing issues by assigning personnel to product development projects using sales forecasts, yield projections, and resource modeling techniques.
+• Managed Design Service Resource Staffing: Assigned personnel to product development projects using sales forecasts, yield projections, and resource modeling techniques to optimize efficiency.

-• Introduced Monte Carlo methods, tools, and processes to the business development team for quantitatively assessing design service program risk to aid in the pricing process for fixed-bid programs.
+• Introduced Monte Carlo Risk Assessment: Implemented Monte Carlo methods, tools, and processes for the business development team to quantitatively assess design service program risk, improving pricing strategies for fixed-bid programs.

 OCTOBER 2007 – SEPTEMBER 2009